 The squeak in a shoe is often the result of moisture getting trapped between the insert and the midsole.
-This is more likely to occur in shoes with ill-fitting inserts or ones with material that’s not very fast drying as well as shoes with low breathability.
-There is a simple fix though; you just need to find an insert that correctly matches the size of your shoes.
+This is more likely to occur in shoes with ill-fitting inserts or ones with material that's not very fast drying as well as shoes with low breathability.
+There is a simple fix, though; you need to find an insert that correctly matches the size of your shoes.

 2. What are walking shoes?

 Walking shoes are shoes that are designed to lessen the impact on your joints when your foot lands on the ground as well as providing a comfortable and secure fit, typically with more significant amounts of padding around the collar and throughout the tongue.

 3. Why do my shoes make noise when I walk?